whiteblock/genesis-docs/_docs/analyzing_test_data.md

 ### Connecting logs to your internal tool set
 It is easy to connect Genesis to your internal log processing tooling.
 All that is needed is a syslog compatible log server.
 To send the logs to this server, you can use the command `genesis settings set syslogng-host <host>` to set the host destination.
 Genesis will by default try to connect to tcp port 514 on this host.
 If you wish to change this, you can use the command `genesis settings set syslogng-port <port>` to set the port number, as well as  `genesis settings set syslogng-protocol <protocol>` to change to protocol.

+Note: Settings are organization wide, all users in the same org will have the same settings.
+If you wish to have separate settings, you can either use your personal organization (your username) or contact us for a more customized solution